 Javier Rodriguez

-Javier taught most recently at the prestigious Nightingale-Bamford School in New York City, where he was a spanish language and literature teacher in their upper school.
-Prior to that he was a visiting assistant professor in the Spanish Studies program of Bard College and worked at New York University as a teaching assistant and post-doctoral fellow.
-He was also a language and literature lecturer at the University of Washington and a humanities lecturer at the Universidad Pablo de Olavide.
+Javier most recently taught Spanish language and literature in the upper school at the prestigious Nightingale-Bamford School (New York City).
+Prior to that, he was a visiting assistant professor in the Spanish Studies program at Bard College, and also worked as a teaching assistant and post-doctoral fellow at New York University.
+He was a language and literature lecturer at the University of Washington, and a humanities lecturer at the Universidad Pablo de Olavide (Spain).